Income Determination

 [44-113.212]

-Note: Verification of payment, from Rideshare companies, must be provided to determine the gross income for independent contractors employed as drivers, EWs shall determine the gross self-employment income by adding back the fees deducted from the final amount paid to the client.
-The client must then choose either the standard or actual deduction.
-If a client chooses actual expenses, the EW will deducted the fees, which were added back to the total payout, in addition to all other verified expenses to determine the net self-employment income.
+Verification of payment from Rideshare companies must be provided to determine the gross income for independent contractors employed as drivers.
+EWs shall determine the gross self-employment income by adding back the fees deducted from the final amount paid to the client.
+The client must then choose either the 40% standard or the actual deduction.
+If a client chooses actual expenses, the EW will deduct the fees, which were added back to the total payout, in addition to all other verified expenses, to determine the net self-employment income.

 Averaging Income

-AUs which receive self-employment income on a monthly basis must report the actual amount of such income on the Semi-Annual report (SAR 7).
-All anticipated gross self-employment income (including capital gains) expected for each month of the payment period is added and than averaged over the SAR Payment Period, and exclude the averaged anticipated cost of doing business or the 40% standard deduction for business expenses.
+AUs that receive self-employment income on a monthly basis must report the actual amount of such income on the SAR 7.
+All anticipated gross self-employment income (including capital gains) expected for each month of the payment period is added and then averaged over the SAR Payment Period, and excludes the averaged anticipated cost of doing business or the 40% standard deduction for business expenses.

 Self-employment income received less often than monthly which represents an AU’s annual income must be averaged over a 12-month period even if the AU receives income from other sources in addition to self-employment.
 The annualized monthly income figure is used as the averaged income for the SAR Payment Period.